simpleappcreator/simple-app/readme.md

 Lot of commonly needed client-side CSS and javascripts libraries are included.
 And this is where the resources listed in `app.config.resources` come in handy!

-Here's what the default header-partial that's included looks like
+Here's what the default (partial) header view that's included looks like:

     <!DOCTYPE html><html ng-app="app" ng-controller="app">
     <head>